Where to get a business loan

 Online lenders, including fully online banks and financial technology companies, often feature a more streamlined application process.
 Online lenders commonly offer faster loan approvals and funding times than traditional banks and credit unions.

 Most online lenders offer the same forms of financing as traditional banks and credit unions in their lending arsenals.
-However, they also offer non-traditional loan options to business owners who don’t meet traditional credit score, annual revenue or time in business requirements.
+However, they also offer non-traditional loan options to business owners who don’t meet traditional credit scores, annual revenue or time in business requirements.
 These include merchant cash advances, invoice factoring and invoice financing.

 - Often, flexible or more lenient lending guidelines